apache/kylin/website/_docs15/howto/howto_upgrade.md

 ---
 layout: docs15
-title:  Upgrade from old version
+title:  Upgrade from old versions
 categories: howto
 permalink: /docs15/howto/howto_upgrade.html
 since: v1.5.1
 ---

 ## Upgrade from 1.5.1 to v1.5.2
-Kylin v1.5.2 metadata is compitible with v1.5.1, your cubes don't need upgrade, while there are still some action need to take:
+Kylin v1.5.2 metadata is compitible with v1.5.1, your cubes don't need upgrade, while some actions need to be performed:

 #### 1. Update HBase coprocessor
-The HBase tables for existing cubes need be updated to the latest coprocessor; Follow [this guide](howto/howto_update_coprocessor.html) to update;
+The HBase tables for existing cubes need be updated to the latest coprocessor; Follow [this guide](howto_update_coprocessor.html) to update;

 #### 2. Update kylin.properties
-In v1.5.2 several old properties are deprecated, and several new properties be introduced:
+In v1.5.2 several properties are deprecated, and several new one are added:

 Deprecated:

 * kylin.hbase.region.cut.small=5
 * kylin.hbase.region.cut.medium=10
 * kylin.hbase.region.cut.large=50
-* kylin.sandbox=true

 New:

 * kylin.hbase.region.cut=5
 * kylin.hbase.hfile.size.gb=2

+These new parameters determines how to split HBase region; To use different size you can overwite these params in Cube level.

 When copy from old kylin.properties file, suggest to remove the deprecated ones and add the new ones.